 Nimbus Flat Beach, located just off the Hazel Ave exit off Highway 50, is a popular family-friendly spot for swimming and picnicking on a sandy lake shore.
 The beach area is close to the parking lot and there are restrooms nearby.
 There is even a lifeguard posted on the beach near the Sac State Aquatic Center during the summer.
 Black Miner’s Bar is another great spot for swimming, paddling, and kayaking.
 There are some sandy banks to relax on and, for the thrill seekers, many rock formations to jump from.

 With 11 miles of paved bicycle trails and 6 miles of multi-use trails, it’s easy to see why bike riding along Lake Natoma is such a popular activity.
 The Lake Natoma American River Trail is a relatively easy 11.5-mile loop trail in Folsom.
 On average, it takes around 3 h 43 min to complete and is mostly flat.
 If you’re biking in the scorching summer months, make sure to bring extra, extra water.
+The Nimbus Fish Hatchery is a great place to start your ride.

 You can catch glimpses of wildlife along the entirety of Lake Natoma, but there are some secluded areas where you’re more likely to see animals such as birds and turtles.
 Turtle Alley and Cattail Cove is an offshoot of the lake that is only accessible when the water is high enough, but you are guaranteed to see many sunbathing turtles in this spot.
 You may also spot deer, egrets, and other bird species.
 To access Turtle Alley, you have to go past blackberry cove, where blackberries grow thick and are easily accessible by boat, and then make your way through the culvert or tunnel.